Dutch architecture you can still see in South Africa today

-But perhaps what is lesser known is the architectural legacy that the Dutch settlers left in South Africa, which you can still see today. 🏠
+But what is lesser known is that the Dutch settlers left behind an architectural legacy in South Africa that you can still see today. 🏠

 South African wine is world-renowned, with the hills and valleys of the Cape providing the perfect landscape and climate for excellent grapes.